google/grr-doc/docs/maintaining-and-tuning/repacking-clients.md

 configuration files, and renaming files inside the zip to match requested names.
-This template is then turned into something that can be deployed on the system by using the debian package builder on linux, creating a self extracting zip on Windows, or creating a DMG on OSX.
+This template is then turned into something that can be deployed on the system by using the debian package builder on linux, creating a self extracting zip on Windows, or creating an installer package on OSX.

 After running the repack you should have binaries available in the UI under manage binaries → installers and also on the filesystem under `grr/executables`.